larsks/wordmaker/README.md

 4. Run the script using Python:

     ```
-    python3 wordmaker.py -o words.txt -r 100
+    python3 wordmaker.py -o words.txt
     ```

-    This will output words to the file `words.txt`, and it will print a status report after processing every 100 patterns so that you have some idea what's going on.
+    This will output words to the file `words.txt`.

     **NB**: If this is the first time you are running the `python3` command, you will be prompted to install some software.
 Allow the software installation to complete, and then re-run the above command.